 This market is Benin City’s oldest Market and is located at Ring Road.
 This market offers shoppers a wide range of items which range from food items to jewellery and other quality items.

-This market is mostly popular for the sales and acquisition of fishes and other aquatic derivatives which are imported from Delta State.
+Mostly popular for the sales and acquisition of fishes and other aquatic derivatives imported from Delta State.
 Other edible items are also sold at the Santana Market.
 This market is situated along the Sapele road in Benin City.

 This market is open for business at four days intervals and is mostly involved in the sale of farm produce chief of which is palm oil and cassava.
 This market is found in Ovia North East local government area of Benin City.